ghbbeep/Utopia-Decomp-WiiU/README.md

 # Utopia-Decomp-WiiU
-A port of Sonic Utopia to the Wii U
+A port of Sonic Utopia to the Wii U, made possible by SnesFX's decompilation